BlackIQ/Hello-World/README.md

 ## Contributing
 If you want to contribute to this project, read [Contributing Guide](CONTRIBUTING.md).

-Total Languages in the Repository: 78.
+Total Languages in This Repository: 78.

 ### A